 The -f option of the tail command here will save all the logging data to phpmail.log file.
 The contents of the log file would then look like something shown in the image below.

 Here, in this image, the file responsible for sending out spam emails can be seen in the first line itself.
 This is the functions.php file of WordPress which has been infected.
 So give yourself a pat on the back, you have successfully identified the spam-sending script.
 Now we shall proceed to remove it.

 Once the script has been identified, open it to inspect the code.
 Typically, the attacker will try to conceal the code by using techniques like base64 encoding, FOPO, etc. For reference, look at the code given in the image which seems to be unreadable.

 This code when deobsfucated looks like the code in the image given below.
 So, when decoded it turned out that the eval() function which processes a string into PHP code was being used by the attackers to pump spam.

 Its usage is therefore detrimental to the quality of the code.
 Hence, delete all such malicious codes.
 However, if you are unsure of what it is doing simply comment out the line and contact experts for malware removal.
 You can also delete the infected files and replace them with fresh ones.
 However, in such cases caution must be exercised as some files like .htaccess are crucial to the working of the server.
 Finally, after you clean up, delete all the remaining spam messages in your MTA queues which the server tries to resend.
 This can be done via the following commands:

 WordPress Hacked Sending Spam: Mitigation

-Security solution like Astra can protect your WordPress site 24/7 against every kind of spam.
+Security solutions like Astra can protect your WordPress site 24/7 against every kind of spam.
 Astra actively monitors your traffic to block any type of incoming or outgoing spam.
-Most importantly, Astra is highly affordable for even personal blogs on WordPress with prices starting from $9.
-Specially built for WordPress like CMS(s), Astra can remove spam and protect you against it.
+Most importantly, Astra is highly affordable for even personal blogs on WordPress with prices starting from just $19.
+Specially built for WordPress and WordPress like CMS(s), Astra can remove spam and protect you against it.